Cybr-Inc/cross-site-scripting-xss/05. Additional Resources/Additional_resources.md

 To wrap up the course, I wanted to leave you with a number of different helpful resources.
-Some of these resources are one that we’ve already looked at in the course — so they should look familiar — while others are resources we haven’t looked at and that I’d recommend you read through after completing the course.
+Some of these resources are ones that we’ve already looked at in the course — so they should look familiar — while others are resources we haven’t looked at and that I’d recommend you read through or explore after completing the course.

 These are resources like:
-- Evasion cheat sheets
-- Payload cheat sheets
-- Defensive cheat sheets
+- Evasion, payload, defensive cheat sheets
+- XSS challenges
 - Tools
+- Discord servers
 - Etc..

 I’m even going to include online XSS game challenges that test your ability to successfully execute payloads in vulnerable environments.